lindenconrad/ADS507-Final-Project/README.md

 | 'asthma-emergency-2015_2022'        | asthma ER visits                            |
 | 'asthma-hospitalization-2015_2022'  | Asthma hospitalizations                     |

-The pollution data were combined into one table, health data combined into another table, and one final table was created.
+The pollution data were combined into one table each, health data combined into another table, and one final table is in the process of being created.

-PM_data is in the process of being created.
-We are running into some issues with creating the new table and misaligning the number of columns.

 ### Database: `air_quality_analysis`